nculwell/MathStudy/CS.md

   * Friedman, Wand, 2008. *Essentials of Programming Languages*

   An more in-depth book about writing interpreters in Scheme.
 Shriram Krishnamurthi turned me onto this one.
+  I have the first edition, which is a classic and can currently be bought used for under $10.
+I don't know how the later editions stack up.
+Judging from some online reviews, the first might really be the best.

 * Aho, Sethi, Ullman, 2006. *Compilers: Principles, Techniques, and Tools, Second Edition*